-If you’re thinking of buying some for yourself (or someone you care about), there a few things to be aware of.
+If you’re thinking of buying some for yourself or a friend, there a few things to be aware of.
 The least expensive option is a pair of second-generation AirPods.
 These are the classics that started it all, and they’ll work for nearly everyone.
 They come in the iconic little white Tic Tac–container–size charging case, have a battery life of up to five hours, and are simple to pair and use with excellent sound.

 For a bit more money, you can buy AirPods that come in a wireless charging case.
 These are almost identical to the original model, except (and congrats if you guessed it) they can be charged wirelessly.
 Instead of plugging the case in, you can just set it on a Qi wireless charging mat or stand.
 Apple doesn’t provide a charger, so be ready to spend about $30 on that if you don’t already own one.

 Apple AirPods Pro are the flagship, with high-end audio, a 4.5-hour battery life, noise cancellation, and support for Apple’s new spatial-audio feature — a virtual surround sound that responds to the movement of your head.
 (If you’re watching a movie and look toward the kitchen, for example, the dialogue will sound as though it’s coming from the ear closer to the screen.)